jcburns-vt/bank-fetch/README.md

 create an application.
 You will need your application-id, as well as the certificate.pem and private_key.pem that Teller provides for your app.

-You must also have python and pipx installed for these instructions.
+You must also have python and pipx installed to follow these instructions.

 ## Installation